Direct Speech Translation for Automatic Subtitling: Direct Speech Translation for Subtitling

-Captions and subtitles are given as input to the Source-to-Target Timestamp Alignment module together with the source (caption) timestamps.
-This module applies a Levenshtein distance-based alignment \citep{Levenshtein_SPD66} between captions and subtitles.
-The alignment is performed at the level of blocks by masking all the non-block characters with a single symbol (\enquote{C}).
+\paragraph{Levenshtein-based Projection (LEV)} To overcome the above limitations, our second method exploits the Levenshtein distance-based alignment \citep{Levenshtein_SPD66} between captions and subtitles.
+This method estimates the target-side timestamps from the source-side timestamps without ever altering the original target-side segmentation.
+First, all the non-block characters are masked with a single symbol (\enquote{C}).
 For instance, \enquote{\emph{This is a block} \eob} is converted into \enquote{CCCCCCCCCCCCCCCB}, where \enquote{B} stands for \eob.
-We use the weighted version of the Levenshtein distance in which the weight -- or cost -- of substitution operation is set to 0, which avoids the replacement of a character with a block and vice versa, simplifying the timestamp estimation.
-If the block positions between source and target match, then the caption timestamps are directly mapped to the subtitle.
-If they do not match, the timestamps of the target subtitle are estimated from the caption timestamps based on the alignment of ``Bs'' and on number of characters .
-For instance, given a caption \enquote{CCCBCCCCBCCCCCB} and subtitle \enquote{CCCCCCBCCBCCCB}, the optimal source-target alignment with the corresponding timestamp calculation is shown in Figure \ref{fig:alignment}.

-In detail, the first subtitle block (CCC-CCC-B) is perfectly matched with the first two caption blocks (CCCBCCCCB) and the corresponding timestamp (\texttt{00:01,5}) is directly mapped.
+Then, the masked caption and subtitle are aligned with the weighted version of Levenshtein distance, in which the substitution operation is forbidden so as to avoid the replacement of a character with a block and vice versa.
+If the positions of a block in the aligned caption and subtitle match, its caption timestamp is directly assigned to the subtitle block.
+If they do not match, the timestamps of the subtitle blocks are estimated from the caption timestamps based on the alignment of ``B''s and the number of characters.
+For instance, given the caption \enquote{CCCBCCCCBCCCCCB} and the subtitle \enquote{CCCCCCBCCBCCCB}, the optimal source-target alignment with the corresponding timestamp calculation is shown in Figure \ref{fig:alignment}.
+In detail, the first subtitle block (CCC-CCC-B) is matched with the first two caption blocks (CCCBCCCCB) and the corresponding timestamp (\texttt{00:01,5}) is directly mapped.
 This also happens with the timestamp \texttt{00:02,5} of the last caption (BCC-CCCB) and subtitle block (CCCB).
-For the second subtitle block (CCB) in red, the timestamp (\texttt{00:01,9}) is estimated proportionally from the caption (BCC-CCCB) using the character ratio between the orange block and the orang + green blocks.
+For the second subtitle block (CCB), the timestamp (\texttt{00:01,9}) is estimated proportionally from the caption (BCC-CCCB) using the character ratio between the orange block and the orange + green blocks.